S3-Portfolio/General/Tests.md

 The search bar is also a problem, because it is far to long.
 This makes it so the bar doesn't resemble a search bar and thus gets overlooked.
 Adding a magnifying glass icon in (or next to) the search bar could be used to partially solve this problem.

+* Next steps

+The next step in this process would be to implement the given feedback.